- Victims' Self Help Home

 (605) 391-6402The South Dakota Coalition Against Domestic Violence and Sexual Assault is a statewide organization of sexual violence programs with a special focus on native women.
 Their website has referrals to victim crisis lines in South Dakota and local shelter services.

-(804) 377-0335The Virginia Sexual and Domestic Violence Action Alliance is a statewide organization of agencies and individuals working to end sexual and domestic violence.
-Their website has referrals to local support providers for victims of sexual and domestic violence throughout the state, such as rape crisis centers and shelter programs.
+(503) 230-1951The Oregon Coalition Against Domestic and Sexual Violence (OCADSV) is a nonprofit organization made up victim advocates in Oregon.
+Their website has referrals to local service and support providers for victims of sexual violence, domestic abuse, and stalking throughout the state, including rape crisis centers and shelters.